Ricola: Ingredients

 In the US market, ten herbs make up the herbal mixture, three of which are not in the list above.
 These are linden flowers (Tilia platyphyllos), wild thyme (Thymus serpyllum) and hyssop (Hyssopus officinalis).

 The company offers over 60 types of herbal sweets that are supplemented with essential oils, natural flavourings, or vitamin C. All Ricola products are manufactured in Laufen, where Ricola produces 7 billion candies a year.
 Variants available in Switzerland include Herbs Original, Lemon Balm, Honey Herbs, Orange Mint, Herbs Caramel, Honey Sage, Echinacea Honey Lemon, Cranberry, Mixed Berry, Sage, Elderflower, Glacial Mint, Eucalyptus and Calendula.

 Sugar-free versions are also available.
 Since the beginning of 2022, some of their products have been sweetened with steviol glycosides from the stevia plant.
 As of November 2023, the official US Ricola site mentioned their continuing use of aspartame artificial sweetener in some products, as well as a stevia-sweetened option.

 Ricola products are also gluten-free, halal, and kosher.

 The product range is tailored to each market individually.
 For example, filled sweets are also available in Germany and North America.
 All Ricola products are based on the 13-herb mixture.
 It also contains isomalt, which carries a risk of intestinal distress when consumed in large quantities (above about 20–30 g (1 oz) per day).

 Ricola herb gardens

-Ricola has six display gardens in Switzerland.
+Ricola has five display gardens in Switzerland.
 They are open to the public and visitors to the herb gardens can learn about the original herbal blend in their natural environment and learn about the cultivation and power of herbs from May to September.
 The gardens are located at the following locations: